So you’ve got an idea to start a company, and maybe your best friend is coming along for the ride.

 One problem: Who gets what equity?

-We know that there are no easy answers to cofounder equity split because every business has different needs, goals and circumstances.
+We know that there are no easy answers to the cofounder equity split because every business has different needs, goals and circumstances.
 However, based on our experience advising startups — particularly companies with multiple cofounders — here are some best practices when it comes to splitting equity among cofounders.

 But first, you need to understand what cofounder equity is and what all it constitutes.